 Most modern CPUs (processors) have a base speed and a boost speed measured in GHz (Giga Hertz).

-1.1: The first step is to double-check that your CPU (processor) meets or exceeds the minimum requirement in this Knowledge Base article.
-Please make sure that the boost and/or base speed exceed 3.0 GHz and that the CPU has got 4 cores or more.
+1.1: The first step is to double-check that your CPU (processor) meets or exceeds the minimum requirement in the table on this page:

 2. Background processes & applications may have an impact